ranchor/coding-patterns/Graphs/readme.md

 2. [Is Graph Bipartite?](https://leetcode.com/problems/is-graph-bipartite/)

-## Single/Multi-source Shortest Path (Dijkstra's/Bellman Ford/Floyd-WarShall Algorithm)
+## Single Source Shortest Path (Dijkstra's/Bellman Ford Algorithm)
-* This variant involves finding the shortest path from a source node to all other nodes in a weighted graph.
+This variant involves finding the shortest path from a source node to all other nodes in a weighted graph.

 ### Dijkstra's Algorithm
 Dijkstra's algorithm is used to find the shortest paths from a single source to all other nodes in a weighted graph with non-negative edge weights.
 It maintains a priority queue to select the node with the shortest distance at each step.